minirgb2019/Hello-World/README.md

 # Hello-World
 Overview
 This project creates communication between a client and a server through TCP, which can respond to a requests including numbers or a string.

+To make this project work, I installed JDk and Eclipes editor.

 Test

 I used a client side and a server side command to test the codes, so I switched.
 For Qhello project, I need to change directory to Documents/test1, which I saved my java codes, or the screen showed error:file not found: client.java.